MezzyMez/sql_project/starting_with_questions.md

 Answer:
-The average number of units sold is highest in the United States with 16.8, then Canada with 2.17 and Germany, Japan and Switzerland with 1.
+The average number of confirmed units sold is highest in the United States with 16.8, then Canada with 2.17 and Germany, Japan and Switzerland with 1.